By ModelFit Team · 2026-06-03

 How Fast Will Models Actually Run?

 On M5 Pro 64GB, smaller models fly and large ones stay usable.
-Apple's figures put 7B models at 80–100 t/s fully cached and 14B models at 45–60 t/s with fast TTFT (Apple).
-30–40B quantized models run at comfortable, usable speeds — we estimate ~15–25 t/s, dependent on context length.
+Apple's figures put 7B-class models at 80-100 t/s fully cached and 14B models at 45-60 t/s with fast TTFT (Apple).
+27-35B quantized models run at comfortable, usable speeds; we estimate ~15-28 t/s for dense, faster for MoE.

 ModelVRAM (Q4_K_M)SpeedBest For

-7B and 14B figures from Apple's M5 Pro disclosures (Apple).
-30–40B and vision figures are conservative estimates based on 307 GB/s bandwidth — label them est. Actual results vary by task and context length.
+7B-class and 14B figures from Apple's M5 Pro disclosures (Apple).
+27-35B and MoE figures are conservative estimates based on 307 GB/s bandwidth and active parameter counts; label them est. Actual results vary by task and context length.

 Which LLMs Are the Top Picks for M5 Pro 64GB?

-The best models for M5 Pro 64GB span six roles, from an 80–100 t/s daily driver to a 32B quality pick that fits in ~20GB (Apple).
+The best models for M5 Pro 64GB span six roles, from a fast multimodal daily driver to a dense 27B flagship that fits in ~18GB.
 Each runs through Ollama with one command.
-With 56–58GB of headroom, every model below loads cleanly alongside your normal workflow.
+With 56-58GB of headroom, every model below loads cleanly alongside your normal workflow.

-Qwen3 8B is the model you keep loaded all day.
-At ~5.5GB it leaves nearly all your memory free, and at 80–100 t/s it responds faster than you can read.
-For quick questions, drafting, and summaries, the speed makes it feel instant.
+Qwen3.5 9B is the model you keep loaded all day.
+At ~7GB it leaves nearly all your memory free, and at an estimated 55-70 t/s it responds faster than you can read.
+It takes images natively and carries a 262K context window: quick questions, drafting, summaries, and screenshots, one model.

 ollama run qwen3:14b

-On 24GB hardware, a 32B model is a risky squeeze.
-On 64GB it's routine — you run it with your browser, IDE, and Slack all open.
+On 24GB hardware, a 27B model is a careful squeeze.
+On 64GB it's routine: you run it with your browser, IDE, and Slack all open.
 That's the difference 64GB buys.
-Prefer Gemma's style? ollama run gemma3:27b is an excellent QAT-quantized alternative.

 Should You Use MLX or Ollama on M5 Pro?

-For maximum speed on M5 Pro, use MLX — Apple's MLX framework runs 20–30% faster than llama.cpp and up to 50% faster than Ollama on Apple Silicon (modelfit M5 analysis, 2026).
-Ollama stays the simplest entry point, but MLX squeezes real extra performance from the same chip.
+For maximum speed on M5 Pro, use MLX.
+Apple's MLX framework runs 20-30% faster than llama.cpp and up to 50% faster than Ollama on Apple Silicon (modelfit M5 analysis, 2026).
+Ollama stays the simplest entry point; our Ollama setup guide covers it end to end, but MLX squeezes real extra performance from the same chip.

 What Should You Avoid on M5 Pro 64GB?

 70B at this tier, if speed matters most.
 A 70B Q4 model fits in 64GB at ~40GB, but the M5 Pro's 307 GB/s makes it slower than the higher-bandwidth M5 Max.
-It's possible and usable — just know the M5 Max is the better 70B machine if that's your priority.
+It's possible and usable; just know the M5 Max is the better 70B machine if that's your priority.
+The 35B-A3B MoE covers much of the same quality ground at several times the speed.
 Q8 quantization above 14B.
-Q8 of a 32B model lands near ~34GB.
+Q8 of a 27B model lands near ~29GB.
 It fits on 64GB, but the quality gain over Q4_K_M is marginal while the speed cost is real.
-Stick to Q4_K_M or QAT builds for 30B+ models.
+Stick to Q4_K_M or QAT builds for 27B+ models.
 Old-generation 13B models.
 Llama 2 13B, Vicuna, and similar 2023-era models are outclassed.
-Qwen3 14B runs faster and scores far higher on modern benchmarks.
+Qwen3.5 9B runs faster and scores far higher on modern benchmarks.
 There's no reason to run dated architectures when current models win on every metric.
-Phi-4 (ollama run phi4) is another strong modern small model.
+Phi-4 (ollama run phi4) is another strong modern mid-size option.

 Quick Reference Table